jspecify/jspecify/docs/docs/start-here.md

     tool is still a work in progress, and is not at *full* conformance with our own specification quite yet.

-*   We are getting ready to release **version 1.0**, which will commit **permanently** to the annotation APIs, and they will be safe to depend on.
-    From that point, no compile-breaking changes will ever happen, and future specification adjustments will affect only corner cases.

 ## How can I get involved?

 Great question.

 It's not too late for your input to matter!
-After our 1.0 release, we have plans to extend our support beyond nullness.
+After our 1.0.0 release, we have plans to extend our support beyond nullness.

 *   Join our new [Google Group].
 Introduce yourself!
 Ask questions, complain, or just tell us what you're hoping to see.
 If your organization should be a